chrisbliss18/easy-theme-and-plugin-upgrades/readme.txt

 * PHP 5.2.4+
 * WordPress 4.4+

-== Version History ==
+== Changelog ==

-* 1.0.0 - 2011-07-06 - Initial release version
+= 1.0.6 =
+ * Bug Fix: Fixed updates not working with some formats of zip files.

+= 1.0.5 =
+ * Compatibility Fix: Added support for PHP 7.

+= 1.0.4 =
+ * Enhancement: Updated instructions on how to upgrade themes.

+= 1.0.3 =
+ * Compatibility Fix: Added compatibility for theme upgrades in WordPress 3.9.

+= 1.0.2 =
+ * Bug Fix: Removed a stray &lt;i&gt; tag in the Install Plugins screen that caused problems with installing plugins on WPEngine sites.

+= 1.0.1 =
-* 1.0.1 - 2011-09-28 - Fixed an issue with the "The site is being updated and will be back in a few minutes" message showing on the frontend of the site for a few minutes after an upgrade.
+ * Bug Fix: Fixed an issue with the "The site is being updated and will be back in a few minutes" message showing on the frontend of the site for a few minutes after an upgrade.
 This only happened on multisite networks.

-* 1.0.2 - 2013-08-20 - Removed a stray &lt;i&gt; tag in the Install Plugins screen that caused problems with installing plugins on WPEngine sites.
-* 1.0.3 - 2014-04-18 - Added compatibility for theme upgrades in WordPress 3.9.
-* 1.0.4 - 2014-05-29 - Updated instructions on how to upgrade themes.
-* 1.0.5 - 2016-07-13 - Added support for PHP 7.
+= 1.0.0 =
+ * Initial release version